-If you are one of the millions of people who are trying to quit smoking, or if you have recently quit and are struggling with cravings, read on.
+If you are one of the millions of people who are trying to quit smoking, or if you have recently quit and are struggling with cravings even for chocolate, read on.

 One of the most important things you can do to stop smoking is to know WHY you are craving for smoking.